clarkmcc/go-hubspot/generated/v3/transactional/docs/PublicSmtpTokensApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetMarketingV3TransactionalSmtpTokensGetTokensPageRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetTokensPageRequest struct via the builder pattern

 Name | Type | Description  | Notes